Scille/parsec-cloud/docs/introduction.rst

 ============

-Parsec is a free software (AGPL v3) aiming at easily share your work and data in the cloud in a total privacy thanks to end-to-end cryptographic security.
+Parsec allows you to easily share your work and data in the cloud in total privacy thanks to end-to-end cryptographic security.

 .. image:: parsec_snapshot.png